nl8590687/ASRT_SpeechRecognition/README_EN.md

 * Questions about downloading trained models

-The complete source program can be obtained from the archives of the various versions of the software released in the [releases](https://github.com/nl8590687/ASRT_SpeechRecognition/releases) page of Github.
+The complete source program that includes trained model weights can be obtained from the archives of the various versions of the software released in the [releases](https://github.com/nl8590687/ASRT_SpeechRecognition/releases) page of Github.

 ### Language Model